Sharon98/ai-agent/README.md

-Code for learning how to create an AI agent using Google
+Code for learning how to create an AI agent using Google Gemini API